 Continuing to follow the canal, we peeked down the street at Manchester Central Station and the Tower of Light.

 The locks on the Rochdale Canal in Manchester are maintained and operated by the Canal & River Trust, a charity that manages the waterway.
-While most manual operation is done by boaters, the trust’s paid staff and volunteers work 365 days a year to manage maintenance, water levels, and complex passage
+While most manual operation is done by boaters, the trust’s paid staff and volunteers work 365 days a year to manage maintenance, water levels, and complex passage.

 We continued on past the railway viaducts, intending to visit the Castlefield Viaduct, a National Trust site.